arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ### Forum

-Join our community forum to connect with other Stella users, share your experiences, and ask questions.
-The Forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to the Stella.
+Join our community forum to connect with other Arduino Stella users, share your experiences, and ask questions.
+The Forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to the Arduino Stella.

 - [Arduino Stella in the Arduino Forum](https://forum.arduino.cc/c/hardware/stella/91)

 ### Contact Us

 Please get in touch with our support team if you need personalized assistance or have questions not covered by the help and support resources described before.
-We're happy to help you with any issues or inquiries about the Stella.
+We're happy to help you with any issues or inquiries about the Arduino Stella.

 - [Contact us page](https://www.arduino.cc/en/contact-us/)